SPONSORED SCIENTIFIC RESEARCH PROGRAM

 ) reported a similar result by analysis of marker enzymes in the liver of the rat.
 In addition to confirming the results of the first paper, however, a huge surprise was observed: rats fed the KAMUT®

-Brand bread had no inflammation which is normally seen in hepatic tissue as a result of the injection of DOX as described in the last paper, while the rats on the modern wheat diet had the inflammation that is normally expected.
+brand khorasan bread had no inflammation which is normally seen in hepatic tissue as a result of the injection of DOX as described in the last paper, while the rats on the modern wheat diet had the inflammation that is normally expected.
 This observation indicates that there may be significant anti-inflammatory properties present in the ancient grain.

 The first paper studying the effect of KAMUT®